 Malapascua Island, Northern Cebu — Bounty Beach is the island’s main dive hub, with white sand, stunning sunrises, and a wide range of accommodation and dive shops for every budget.

-Situated just off the northern tip of Cebu, the island lies about 7 km from the town of Maya, reached by a 25–30-minute bangka crossing.
-It’s a small, walkable place — roughly 2.5 km long and 1 km wide — home to around 4,000 residents across several barangays.
-Tourism is the main source of income, with most families involved in diving, boat operations, or small locally run resorts and eateries.
-Malapascua has a real island feel — sandy paths instead of roads, no cars, and a welcoming community that makes it an easy place to settle in and enjoy the diving this area is known for.
+The island sits just off northern Cebu, about 7 km from Maya, reached by a 25–30-minute bangka ride.
+It’s small and walkable — roughly 2.5 km long and 1 km wide — with around 4,000 residents across several barangays.
+Tourism drives the economy, with most families tied to diving, boat operations, small resorts, or eateries.
+Malapascua has a genuine island feel — sandy paths, no cars, a welcoming community — making it easy to settle in and enjoy the diving.

 Table of Contents